Everything You Didn’t Know About Michael Mann’s Heat and Why It’s a Crime Classic

 Who composed the music for Heat?

-Click on the CD to buy the Heat soundtrack by Elliot Goldenthal!
+Click to buy the Heat soundtrack by Elliot Goldenthal!

 Yes, in book form.
 Heat 2: A Novel was authored by Michael Mann and Edgar Award-winning thriller writer Meg Gardiner and released in August 2022.
 Fellow crime writers like Don Winslow and James Patterson have raved about the book’s storytelling, which covers events that occurred before and after the film.
 Maybe someday we’ll see a sequel to Heat on the big screen but for now, you can totally read the book.